pztrick/django-television/README.md

 # Django Television

-Television is small library wrapping most of the configuration required for Channels `1.x` through the use of simple, opinionated Python decorators.
+Television is small websockets library wrapping most of the configuration required for [Channels](https://github.com/django/channels) `1.x` through the use of simple, opinionated Python decorators.
 It also includes a JavaScript library for use in the front-end.

 Python event listeners are declared using the `@television.add_listener` decorator.